* This is the Professional Version. *

 A myelomeningoocele identified at birth is covered immediately with a sterile dressing.
 If the myelomeningocele is leaking CSF, antibiotics are started to prevent meningitis.
 Neurosurgical repair of a myelomeningocele or an open spine typically is done within the first 72 h after birth to reduce the risk of meningeal or ventricular infection.
 If the lesion is large or is in a difficult location, plastic surgeons may be consulted to ensure adequate closure.

-Hydrocephalus may require a shunt procedure in the neonatal period; sometimes a ventricular shunt is inserted when the back is repaired (see Hydrocephalus : Treatment).
+Hydrocephalus may require a shunt procedure in the neonatal period; sometimes a ventricular shunt is inserted when the back is repaired (see page Hydrocephalus : Treatment).

 Kidney function must be monitored closely, and UTI should be treated promptly.
 Obstructive uropathy at either the bladder outlet or ureteral level must be treated vigorously to prevent infection.
 When children are between 2 and 3 yr of age, or at any time if they have elevated pressure in the bladder with vesicoureteral reflux, clean intermittent catheterization is done to empty the bladder on a regular basis.
 Catheterization increases continence and maintains bladder and kidney health.

 At around the same time, children are placed on the commode or toilet after meals to encourage fecal continence.
-Well-balanced diets are encouraged; stool softeners, laxatives, or a combination may be helpful to ensure regular bowel movements and to increase continence (see Stool Incontinence in Children : Treatment).
+Well-balanced diets are encouraged; stool softeners, laxatives, or a combination may be helpful to ensure regular bowel movements and to increase continence (see page Stool Incontinence in Children : Treatment).
 In older children, an antegrade colonic enema procedure, in which a hole is placed through the abdominal wall into the colon to allow infusion of liquids, can improve continence.
 The hole is kept open by a tube (eg, a gastrostomy feeding tube).

-Folate supplementation (400 to 800 mcg po once/day) in women beginning 3 mo before conception and continuing through the 1st trimester reduces the risk of neural tube defects (see Overview of Congenital Neurologic Anomalies : Prevention).
+Folate supplementation (400 to 800 mcg po once/day) in women beginning 3 mo before conception and continuing through the 1st trimester reduces the risk of neural tube defects (see page Overview of Congenital Neurologic Anomalies : Prevention).
 Women who are considered at high risk of neural tube defects, ie, women who have had a fetus or infant with a neural tube defect, should take folate 4 mg (4000 mcg) po once/day.

 Spina bifida involves defective closure of the vertebral column, sometimes with a protruding sac containing meninges (meningocele), spinal cord (myelocele), or both (myelomeningocele).